BrunaRihl/ZodiacPairs-Memory-Game/README.md

 Google Dev Tools: Leveraged for debugging and testing features, as well as resolving issues related to responsiveness and styling.

-[Adobe Express](https://www.adobe.com/br/express/feature/image/resize): Utilized for image manipulation and resizing.

-Paint: Used to edit the images.

 [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): Employed to validate the correctness and compliance of CSS code.

 [The official JSHint](https://jshint.com/): Used to identify issues in my Javascript code.

 [GitHub](https://github.com/): Used to save and store the website files.

-[Am I Responsive?](https://ui.dev/amiresponsive) and [Morckup Generator](https://techsini.com/multi-mockup/index.php): Utilized to view the website's appearance and responsiveness across a range of devices.

-PowerPoint: Utilized to create the design for my game project.

 ## Deployment